Skip Navigation

 Gets electric mobility rolling: powercore® traction electrical steel

 The electric motor is the heart of the electric vehicle, and electrical steel is indispensable for the electric motor. powercore® traction electrical steel strip has been specially developed and optimized for the high demands of electric mobility.
-Rüdiger Schorn, Product Manager for Electrical Steel at thyssenkrupp Steel Europe, explains what the high-tech material can do, how different motor types and drive systems affect the demands placed on it, and what the consequences are.
+David Pieronek, Product Manager for Electrical Steel at thyssenkrupp Steel Europe, explains what the high-tech material can do, how different motor types and drive systems affect the demands placed on it, and what the consequences are.

 1. What is powercore® traction?